1. What is Enteral Nutrition?

 - If the patient is vomiting

-- pH level change
+- When pH level change

 Ninkatec is one of the most trusted home care services in Singapore with a patient-centric approach.
 We consult and provide suitable home care plans for your loved ones so you can live meaningfully right at home.
-Nursing procedures we support at home include wound care; changing, insertion, placement and troubleshooting of feeding tube; changing, insertion of urinary catheter; stoma care; IV therapy and more.